 Niche Market = Low competition

-For how much we love the mantra of competition, as Peter Thiel, founder of PayPal mentions in his book, Zero to One, companies that dominate markets and reduce competition, so-called monopolies, are also the ones that hide this fact for as long as possible as low competition enables them high margins and status quo.
+So-called monopolies are also the ones that hide this fact for as long as possible as low competition enables their high margins and status quo.

 Niche Market = High margins